p-innwon/Word-segmentation/README.md

 # we are using 2 word banks

-*There are 2 files, one for running the server and one for run in the python idle.
+*There are 2 files, one for running in the server and one for run in the python idle.